isomerpages/mol-services/_government-services/06-manage-finances/06d-health-expenses.md

       <input type="checkbox" id="chas-check">
       <label class="tab-label" for="chas-check">Check Your CHAS History</label>
       <div class="tab-content">
-You may log in to <a target="_blank" href-="https://www.chas.sg/mychas.aspx">MyCHAS</a> using your SingPass to check your subsidy claim balance for the year.
-Alternatively, you may call the CHAS hotline at 1800-275-2427.
+<p>You may log in to <a target="_blank" href-="https://www.chas.sg/mychas.aspx">MyCHAS</a> using your SingPass to check your subsidy claim balance for the year.
+Alternatively, you may call the CHAS hotline at 1800-275-2427.</p>
       </div>
     </div>
   </div>